-Students from Capital Community College and Trinity College are welcome to list up to 3 preferences for project proposals by November 13, 2020.
-The Action Lab will inform students if they have been matched to a project team by mid-to-late November, before registration for the Spring 2021 semester.
+Students from Capital Community College and Trinity College are welcome to list up to 4 preferences for project proposals by April 16, 2020.
+The Action Lab will inform students if they have been matched to a project team by April 19, before registration for the Fall 2021 semester.
 Listen to Action Lab faculty and students describe how they learn with Hartford community partners.

 Both will be taught by the Action Lab Director at our downtown campus, and successful students will earn 2 Trinity credits, which is the equivalent of 6 CCC credits.
 Cross-referenced Action Lab courses count toward Trinity majors in Ed Studies, Human Rights, Public Policy & Law, and Urban Studies.
 Contact us if you have questions about the application process.